The final Hammer Vampire film of the 60’s this was also the 4th to star Christopher Lee as the Count.

 However much like its predecessor the film suffers from making Dracula seem somewhat ineffective as a villain.

 In fact I’d say that sadly this is Dracula’s worst appearance in the series.
 His plan is quite interesting.
-I love the way that he wants revenge on the three men not because he cares about his servant that died but simply because of his own pride “how dare you kill MY servant!”
-Also his method of revenge is particularly gruesome the way he uses their children to kill and even torture them.
+I love the way that he wants revenge on the three men not because he cares about his servant that died but simply because of his own pride.
+“How dare you kill MY servant!”
+Also his method of revenge is particularly gruesome the way he uses his enemies children to kill and even torture them.
 Its disturbing watching Lucy grin as she hammers a stake through her screaming father’s heart.

 I don’t mind that his plan is a bit more low key here or that he skulks about in an old abandoned church as he is away from his home, with his remains having been brought to London.